diegovini/strategy-pattern/README.md

 # strategy-pattern
-A example of the Strategy Pattern as presented in Head First Book and in refactoring.guru
+A example of the Strategy Pattern as presented in Head First Book.